Swinford Toll Bridge: History

 If annual tolls outweigh annual maintenance the owners do not pay tax on that net income.
-This is a very rare perquisite agreed by Parliament and George III, rewarding the work of collecting the tolls in all financial circumstances.
+This is a rare perquisite agreed by Parliament, rewarding the work of collecting the tolls in all financial circumstances.
 It provides for a similar tax-free status of formal local authorities, on their surpluses, if any.
 It is one of the two remaining toll bridges that cross the Thames, the other being Whitchurch Bridge.

 Since 1835, tolls for pedestrians have been abolished.
 Cycles and motorcycles are also exempt from tolls.
 Other classes of traffic remain subject to tolls.
 The tariff starts at 5p in the case of cars (without other vehicle or trailer under tow).
 Campaigns have been occasional to make the bridge toll-free.
 Oxfordshire County Council estimates that 10,000 motor vehicles cross the bridge each day.
 Toll collection causes delays in the peak times of day.
 CCTV enables enforcement against evasion.
 An online poll in 2006 on the Witney Gazette website showed that 87.5% of voters wanted the tolls scrapped.

 The bridge was put up for sale in 2009 and was sold at auction on 3 December for £1.08 million.
 A campaign calling for Oxfordshire County Council to buy the bridge was unsuccessful.